zdrgeo/bulk-data-collector/readme.md

 - [Dapr](#dapr)

 > [!NOTE]
-> There is a newer, more capable and efficient gRPC based protocol - USP (or TR-369) that aims to replace CWMP but it is not yet widely adopted.
-USP uses the same mechanism for bulk data collection as CWMP, so the bulk data collector can also be used with USP.
+> A newer protocol — USP (also known as TR-369) - aims to replace CWMP.
+It offers better performance, modern communication patterns, and enhanced capabilities, but it is not yet widely adopted.
+USP uses the same mechanism for telemetry data collection as CWMP, so the same approach can also be used with USP.

 ## Context